Will Mice Leave on Their Own?

 Problems In Homes Caused By Mice

 The mere sight of a mouse darting across your kitchen floor can be alarming, but it’s just the tip of the iceberg regarding problems mice can cause.
-These rodents have a propensity to gnaw on virtually anything, potentially harming the structure of your home, and personal items, and even posing a fire risk by damaging electrical wiring.
-Beyond the physical damage, mice are carriers of diseases and host parasites such as mites, fleas, and ticks, introducing additional health hazards into your home.
+These rodents tend to gnaw on virtually anything, potentially harming the structure of your home, damaging personal items, and even posing a fire risk by chewing through electrical wiring.
+Mice also gnaw on insulation, drywall, and wood, leading to costly repairs and compromising the integrity of your home.

 Why Do Mice Not Want To Leave?